priyankaupadhyay090/Master_thesis_text_to_image_with_CL/README.md

-# Adversarial Text-to-Image generation using Contrastive Learning
+# Adversarial Text-to-Image Generation using Contrastive Learning

 ### Introduction
 This is the official Pytorch implementation of my thesis.